Here’s the link: http://smarturl.it/inspectorkirby1

 ‘Yes, sir.’
 She glanced across at Susie who was studying her feet.
 ‘Bit early though isn’t it, sir?
 I mean…’

 ‘Yes, I know what you mean, Constable.
-But the girl left her shoes.’
+However, the girl left her shoes.’

 ‘Shoes, sir, yes.
 Er, perhaps she didn’t like them?
 Or she had some others with her.’